Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • specific infectious urethritis - appears as a result of a sexually transmitted infection.

-• gonorrheal urethritis (the causative agent of the disease is gonococcus, infection through sexual intercourse with an infected person, through underwear, general hygiene items and personal use - washcloths, towels, etc.);
+• gonorrheal urethritis (the causative agent of the disease is gonococcus, infection through sexual intercourse with an infected person, through underwear, general subjects hygiene and personal use - washcloths, towels, etc.);

-• bacterial urethritis (the causative agent is a nonspecific bacterial flora, the disease can appear as a result of endoscopic manipulations, long-term use of a catheter);
+• bacterial urethritis (the causative agent is a nonspecific bacterial flora, the disease can appear as a result of endoscopic manipulations, long-term use catheter);

-• trichomonas urethritis (characterized by the presence of foamy, whitish discharge, itching, if untreated, it quickly turns into a chronic form and into Trichomonas prostatitis);
+• trichomonas urethritis (characterized by the presence of foamy, whitish discharge, itching, in the absence of treatment quickly turns into chronic form and trichomonas prostatitis);

 • chlamydial urethritis (viral urethritis, affects the urethra, conjunctiva, vagina and cervix).

-Men (due to their anatomical structure - a longer and narrower urethra) feel the manifestations of urethritis earlier and more acutely, while a woman may not notice its symptoms at all.
-In men, redness and adhesion of the sponges of the external opening of the urethra in the morning can be observed.
+Men (due to their anatomical structure- longer and narrower urethra) they feel the manifestations of urethritis earlier and more acutely, while a woman may not notice its symptoms at all.
+Men may experience redness and sticking of the sponges of the external opening of the urethra in the morning.

 Urethritis in men